-Are you suffering from a pinched nerve?
+Are you suffering from trapped nerves?

 condition that involves the pinching or compression of nerves.
-The pain can come from several origins and is often related to disc herniation, compression of nerves by
+The pain can come from several origins.
+The causes being disc herniation, compression of nerves by

 “I can only describe the pain I was getting down the back and side of my legs as unbearable.
 I was told that I was facing surgery if things deteriorated further.
 I had tried everything, massage, pilates, physiotherapy, and only received short term relief; always the pain came back.

+It took about 6 treatments with Dr. Tim before I saw real improvement and since then I seem to just get better and better.
 I am extremely grateful for their professional and understandable approach.
 I feel that I am now on a journey to a higher level of overall health as my entire spine works better.”

-Mr Andy Lavelle
+— Andy Lavelle